-Tiles constitute a category of products handled by numerous dealers that can be broken down into several types, according to period, composition and shape.
+Tiles constitute a category of products handled by numerous dealers.
+It can be broken down into several types, according to period, composition and shape.

-In the early 20th century, the production of ceramic tiles was widespread in Belgium and northern France.
+In the early 20th century, the production of ceramic tiles was widespread in many regions of North Western Europe.
 Since the inter-war period, cement tiles have gradually replaced ceramic tiles.

-Some tiles serve as a floor covering and are reused as such.
-Others were used as wall cladding.
-Enamelled tiles generally belong to this second category.
+Some tiles served as a floor covering and are reused as such.
+Others were used as wall cladding, which is where you will generally find ceramic tiles.

 Tiles are often very resistant and can stand frequent washing without a problem.
 Ceramic tiles can be laid outdoors without risk.
 Cement tiles, however, are more porous and more sensitive to humid conditions.

-Terracotta tiles can also be found on the market, which are used as a floor covering.
+Terracotta tiles can also be found on the market, and are used as a floor covering.
 In some regions, they are often produced in a hexagonal shape.

 The most common products on the market are:

-The main treatment offered by reusable tile suppliers is cleaning of mortar traces.
+The main services offered by reclaimed tile suppliers is cleaning of mortar traces.
 Some batches of tiles are sold fully cleaned, while others retain traces of mortar.
-Some forms of reuse have a greater tolerance as regards traces of mortar, while others require the tiles to be perfectly clean.
+Some applications have a greater tolerance concerning traces of mortar, while others require the tiles to be perfectly clean.

 Did you know?